Can Bullying Cause Anxiety Disorders?

 Bullying and anxiety

-You may also find it helpful to work out what the coping strategies were that you used when you were younger, and see if you are still applying those same strategies today.
 Talking to a therapist could help you remove the negative emotions that you stored when you were bullied and help you rewrite your story to remove the ‘victim’ role.

-You may possibly need to strengthen your social skills if they were not developed sufficiently when you were younger.
+You may need to strengthen your social skills if they were not developed sufficiently when you were younger.

-If You Need Further Support
+If You Need Further Support from an Anxiety Therapist

 Overcoming anxiety is a journey that involves a combination of techniques and strategies.